U.S. News Rankings

 |Ranking score and category|

 Rocky Mountain College is a private institution that was founded in 1878.
-It has a total undergraduate enrollment of 965, its setting is city, and the campus size is 60 acres.
+It has a total undergraduate enrollment of 1,007, its setting is urban, and the campus size is 60 acres.
 It utilizes a semester-based academic calendar.
-Rocky Mountain College's ranking in the 2013 edition of Best Colleges is Regional Colleges (West), 9.
-Its tuition and fees are $22,892 (2012-13).
+Rocky Mountain College's ranking in the 2014 edition of Best Colleges is Regional Colleges (West), 12.
+Its tuition and fees are $23,718 (2013-14).

-Rocky Mountain College, often abbreviated as RMC, is a small, private school in a residential section of Billings, Mont.
-Undergraduates can choose from nearly 50 majors, and graduate students can earn a master’s degree in accountancy, education leadership, or physician assistant studies.
+Rocky Mountain College, often abbreviated as RMC, is a small school in a residential section of Billings, Montana.
+Undergraduates can choose from about 50 majors, and graduate students can earn master's degrees in accountancy, education leadership or physician assistant studies.
 RMC helps students make the most of their studies through the career services office, which enables them to perfect résumés and explore internship and job opportunities.
-At RMC, students can get involved in many campus activities, including dances, bowling nights, concerts, and even stress-relieving massages during finals week.
+At RMC, students can get involved in many campus activities, including dances, bowling nights, concerts and even stress-relieving massages during finals week.

-As Montana’s biggest city, downtown Billings also has a lot to offer, such as museums, theaters, and a zoo.
+As Montana's biggest city, Billings also has a lot to offer, such as museums, theaters and a zoo.
 Many RMC students take advantage of Yellowstone National Park, which is just 90 minutes from campus.
-The school offers opportunities to go skiing, rafting, backpacking, kayaking, and rock climbing—often for class credit.
-For more traditional athletes, RMC is home to intramural and varsity sports teams, called the Battlin’ Bears, which compete in the National Association of Intercollegiate Athletics (NAIA) Frontier Conference.
+The school offers opportunities to go skiing, rafting, backpacking, kayaking and rock climbing – often for class credit.
+More traditional athletes can play intramural sports or compete with the Battlin’ Bears varsity teams in the Frontier Conference of the National Association of Intercollegiate Athletics.

 |School mission and unique qualities (as provided by the school):|